-Consuming cannabis products doesn’t have the same effects on the respiratory system as smoking it – but are edibles bad for your heart?
+Consuming cannabis products doesn’t have the same effects on the respiratory system as smoking them – but are edibles bad for your heart?

 A growing number of governments are legalizing the use of medical and recreational cannabis, and in turn, more research is being done on the potential risks, benefits, and medicinal uses of cannabis.